FilippoAleotti/Reversing/README.md

 ### Generate stereo labels from traditional algorithms

 To create the initial stereo labels for training MCN, we used the [code](https://github.com/fabiotosi92/Unsupervised-Confidence-Measures) of the paper
-"Learning confidence measures in the wild", by F. Tosi, M. Poggi, A. Tonioni, L. Di Stefano and S. Mattoccia.
+"Learning confidence measures in the wild", by F. Tosi, M. Poggi, A. Tonioni, L. Di Stefano and S. Mattoccia (BM/W).

 Once compiled, you can generate stereo labels for a given pair with the command: